 “Simple is Best” Bok Choy

 Sometimes the simplest things are the most enjoyable.
 My mother whipped up this quick and easy baby bok choy dish the other night.
-This bok choy was so good I made her make it again the next day so I could watch with pad and pen in hand.
+The bok choy was so good I made her make it again the next day so I could watch with pad and pen in hand.

 Making My Mom’s Bok Choy